-6-Phosphogluconic trisodium salt was proposed for the first time as an anionic crosslinker by Martínez-Martínez et al. [154].
+6-Phosphogluconic trisodium salt was proposed for the first time as anionic cross-linker by Martínez-Martínez and coworkers [145].
 This low molecular weight heterobifunctional dianion can be obtained from 6-phosphogluconic acid, an intermediate in the pentose phosphate pathway involving the degradation of glucose.
-The obtained hydrogel is stable at neutral pH and degrades at pH below 4.5.
-The swelling properties, and loading and release kinetics can be tuned as a function of the amount of crosslinking agent, affording interesting features for tissue regeneration in wound healing applications.
+The obtained hydrogel is stable at neutral pH, and degrades at pH below 4.5.
+The swelling properties, loading and release kinetics can be tuned as a function of the amount of crosslinking agent, affording interesting features for tissue regeneration in wound healing applications.

-Thermoresponsive CHT-based hydrogels can be obtained owing to polyols monophosphates [157], such as β -glycerol phosphate [158,159], glucose 1-phosphate [160] or 6-phosphate [157].
-The gelation mechanism is not based on cross-linking interactions among amino and phosphate groups as observed for dianions, but instead by the modulation of hydrogen bonding networks among the polysaccharide, polyol moieties and water molecules [157].
+Thermoresponsive CHT-based hydrogels can be obtained owing to polyols monophosphates [148], such as β -glycerol phosphate [149,150], glucose 1-phosphate [151] or 6-phosphate [148].
+The gelation mechanism is not based on cross-linking interactions among amino and phosphate groups as observed for dianions, but instead by the modulation of hydrogen bonding networks among the polysaccharide, the polyol moieties and water molecules [148].

-An injectable pH-sensitive hydrogel based on carboxymethyl CHT and oligomeric procyanidin was also proposed [161].
-Oligomeric procyanidins are natural flavonoids obtained from grape seeds, showing antitumor and antibacterial activity, able to act as a dynamic cross-linker through hydrogen bonding (Figure 7).
+An injectable pH-sensitive hydrogel based on carboxymethyl CHT and oligomeric procyanidin was also proposed [152].
+Oligomeric procyanidins are natural flavonoids obtained from grape seeds, showing antitumor and antibacterial activity, able to act as dynamic cross-linker through hydrogen bonding (Figure 7).